trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Input the following information:

-* **Host IP:** the IP address of the remote system to store the replicated snapshots.
+* **Host IP:** The IP address of the remote system to store the replicated snapshots.

-* **SSH Port:** the port number, if the remote system is running SSH on a port other than the default of 22.
+* **SSH Port:** The port number, if the remote system is running SSH on a port other than the default of 22.

-* **Dataset:** the name of the ZFS pool and optional dataset on the remote system.
+* **Dataset:** The name of the ZFS pool and optional dataset on the remote system.
 For example, "remotetank" will save the snapshots to a ZFS pool of that name and "remotetank/mybackups" will save the snapshots to an existing dataset named "mybackups" on the pool named "remotetank".

-* **Frequency:** use the drop-down menu to select how often to initiate the replication.
-Available choices are "Sync with snapshot" (at the same time a snapshot is created), "Daily" (when selected, displays a time drop-down menu so you can select the time of day), "Hourly", every "30 minutes", every "10 minutes", or "Manual Only" (only occurs when you click the "Start" button) in this screen.
+* **Frequency:** Use the drop-down menu to select how often to initiate the replication.
+Available choices are :guilabel:`Sync with snapshot` (at the same time a snapshot is created), :guilabel:`Daily` (when selected, displays a time drop-down menu so you can select the time of day), :guilabel:`Hourly`, every :guilabel:`30 minutes`, every :guilabel:`10 minutes`, or :guilabel:`Manual Only` (only occurs when you click :guilabel:`Start`) in this screen.

-* **Username:** the username must already exist on the remote system, have write access to the specified "Dataset", and have permission to SSH into that system.
+* **Username:** The username must already exist on the remote system, have write access to the specified "Dataset", and have permission to SSH into that system.

-* **Password:** the password associated with the "Username".
+* **Password:** The password associated with the "Username".

-* **Local DS:** use the drop-down menu to select the pool or dataset to replicate to the remote system.
+* **Local DS:** Use the drop-down menu to select the pool or dataset to replicate to the remote system.

-The buttons at the top of the "Setup Replication" screen are used to:
+The buttons at the top of the "Setup Replication" screen have several
+uses:

-**+ icon** add a replication schedule.
-Multiple schedules are supported, meaning that you can replicate to multiple systems or replicate different "Local DS" datasets at different times.
+* **+ icon:** Sdd a replication schedule.
+Multiple schedules are supported, meaning you can replicate to multiple systems or replicate different "Local DS" datasets at different times.

-**- icon** remove an already created, and highlighted, replication schedule.
+* **- icon:** Remove an already created, and highlighted, replication schedule.

-**gear icon:** modify the schedule for the highlighted replication.
+* **gear icon:** Modify the schedule for the highlighted replication.

-**Start:** manually starts a replication to the system specified in the highlighted replication.
+* **Start:** Manually starts a replication to the system specified in the highlighted replication.

-**Initialize:** deletes the existing replicated snapshots on the remote system and starts a new replication.
+* **Initialize:** Deletes the existing replicated snapshots on the remote system and starts a new replication.
 This is useful if a replication gets stuck and will not complete.

 .. index:: configuration, life preserver
 .. _Schedules Tab: